teaaraki/WeatherZip/README.md

 Tea Araki
 Kailua kona, HI
-My favorite weather in a place I traveled was Denmark, was weather was cool and breezy.
+My favorite weather for a city I would like to travel too is Norway in the Summer.
+I like cool weather, but not freezing.